 • Documentation on the domains covered by the Musée des Arts Décoratifs: organised around socio-economic and technical fields, typologies of objects and materials subtending the decorative arts, fashion, textiles and advertising.

 The systematic digitalisation of the collections of the Musée des Arts Décoratifs began in 1991, followed by the Musée de la Publicité in 1993 and the Musée de la Mode et du Textile in 1995.
 Curators and archivists have developed documentary languages to organise and index the information.
 Cards and dossiers for each work and thematic dossiers are the main sources of development of the database.
-The Musée de la Publicité already has part of its digitalised collection available on line.
-The collections of other museums, including the Musée Nissim de Camondo, will eventually be consultable on Internet.
+The Musée de la Publicité already has part of its digitalised collection available online.
+The collections of other museums, including the Musée Nissim de Camondo, will eventually be viewable on Internet.

 • The Arts Décoratifs database: 81,200 works